Working for Legal Services in Arkansas

 Public interest attorneys in Arkansas can work for the Center for Arkansas Legal Services or Legal Aid of Arkansas, Inc., public interest non-profit law firms providing free legal services to low-income Arkansans.
 Public interest attorneys have been participating in this type of service in Arkansas since the 1960s.

 Private practice attorneys interested in pro bono work can click here.

-The Americorps VISTA program will have five full-time members whose projects will focus on building permanent capacity and infrastructure for Legal Aid.
+The Americorps VISTA program will have two full-time members whose projects will focus on building permanent capacity and infrastructure for Legal Aid.
 The VISTA members will help implement Legal Aid's strategic vision of having a more fully integrated statewide legal services system that provides services in the most impactful and efficient manner.
+Legal Aid still has positions open in volunteer recruitment and fundraising.
 Click here to apply.